 Perseverance is the steady persistence in a course of action or purpose, especially in spite of difficulties, obstacles, or discouragement.

 The definition and origin of these terms trigger thoughts of racing and winning; a competition instead of steady persistence.

 Sometimes in life, it feels everything is competition even our faith.
 Comparison is a quick route to an exhausted spirit.

-I wonder, is learning how to persevere with steady persistence enough?
+I often wonder, is learning how to persevere with steady persistence enough?
 Or do we want to win? and do any of us really win or do we strive and exhaust ourselves?

 How to Persevere without Competition

 Keeping up with other people can become a huge distraction.
 When we focus on competing instead of reaching our own goals, we can lose our way and get off course.

 I have been in exercise classes where we are told to modify the routine to our own ability.
 But I can’t help feeling like a slacker next to the person who is jumping around smiling in full cuteness.

 I also tend to feel better about myself if someone else in the class looks less enthusiastic or coordinated than I do (which is not often!).

 In these situations, I can imagine there are winners and losers.
 I walk in feeling adequate but leave feeling defeated.
 That is competing not persevering.